 Gargle and drink green tea.
 Green tea can substantially - by 15 times in one study - reduce risk of contracting colds and flus through the anti-viral properties of the tannins topically.
 Also, viruses hate heat, so water hotter than 40 degrees tends to kill them, though we are not sure on what temperature exactly is required for coronavirus.

-The functional medicine approach to the Coronavirus
+The functional medicine approach to health and the Coronavirus

-So, Coronavirus is a serious threat to public health, and these measures are ones we can all take to prevent the worst case scenario from playing out.
+So, Coronavirus is a serious threat to public health, and these measures are ones we can all take to prevent the worst-case scenario from playing out.
 Time will tell if we over, or under, did it.

 What you probably want to know, is… what can we do from a functional medicine perspective?